Gerrymandering and Compactness: Implementation Flexibility and Abuse: Technical Considerations

+If only one possible plan exists for a jurisdiction, that jurisdiction cannot be gerrymandered and should be excluded from analysis.
+In the Census Bureau data used here~\citep{shapefiles}, 13 states and territories, including Alaska, Delaware, and Vermont, had only one congressional district.
+No matter how oddly shaped these districts are, they are not gerrymandered.

-\section{Floating-point Issues}
+\subsection{Floating-point Issues}

 Computers generally store fractional values based on the IEEE754 specification using either the 32-bit single-precision type, which gives about 7 decimal places of precision, or the 64-bit double-precision type, which gives about 15 decimal places of precision.
-In terms of decimal degrees, the former provides approximately centimeter accuracy while the latter provides nanometer accuracy; thus, single-precision is sufficient for storing geographic coordinates.
-However, performing mathematics on fractional numbers, especially 32-bit types, is known to give potentially erroneous results~\citep{goldberg1991}.
+If geographic boundary data is in the form of decimal degrees of latitude and longitude, as is often the case, then storing such data in a 32-bit type is sufficient to resolve centimeter-scale features; storing such data in a 64-bit type provides nanometer-scale resolution.
+Thus, 32-bit single-precision types might be sufficient for storing geographic coordinates.
+However, performing mathematics on fractional numbers, especially 32-bit types, gives potentially erroneous results thanks to rounding and other effects~\citep{goldberg1991}.

-We tested for this by computing all of the scores mentioned here using both 32-bit and 64-bit IEE754 compliant types, with the latter taken as the ``true'' value.
-No score had a percent difference between the two of more than 0.027\%.
+We tested for floating-point instability by computing all of the scores mentioned here using both 32-bit and 64-bit IEE754 compliant types, with the latter taken as the ``true'' value.
+Compactness measured in these two systems differed by no more than 0.027\%.